Online Sampling and Decision Making with Low Entropy: Further related work

-Beating the factor of $1-\frac{1}{e}\approx 0.63$ substantially for the prophet secretary problems, however, has been very challenging.
-A recent result by Azar et al.~\cite{ACK18} and then Correa et al.~\cite{CorreaSZ19} improves this bound by $\frac{1}{30}$ to $1-\frac{1}{e}+\frac{1}{30}\approx 0.665$.
-For the special case of {\em single item i.i.d.}, Hill and Kertz~\cite{hill1982comparisons}~give a characterization of the hardest distribution, and Abolhasani et al.~\cite{abolhassani2017beating} show that one can get a $0.73$-approximation.
+This work introduced a natural combination of the fundamental problems of prophet and secretary.
+More formally, in the \textit{prophet secretary} problem we are given $n$ distributions $\mathcal{D}_1,\ldots,\mathcal{D}_n$ from which $X_1,\ldots,X_n$ are drawn.
+After applying a random permutation $\pi(1),\ldots,\pi(n)$ the values of the items are presented in an online fashion: in step $i$ both $\pi(i)$ and $X_{\pi(i)}$ are revealed.
+The goal is to stop the sequence to maximize the expected value\footnote{Over all random permutations and draws from distributions} of the most recent item.
+Esfandiari, Hajiaghayi, Liaghat, and Monemizadeh~\cite{EHLM17} provide an algorithm that achieves a competitive factor of $1-1/e$ when $n$ tends to infinity.
+Beating the factor of $1-\frac{1}{e}\approx 0.63$ substantially for the prophet secretary problems, however, has been challenging.
+A recent result by Azar et al.~\cite{ACK18} and Correa et al.~\cite{CorreaSZ19} improves this bound to $1-\frac{1}{e}+\frac{1}{30}\approx 0.665$.
+For the special case of {\em single item i.i.d.}, Hill and Kertz~\cite{hill1982comparisons}~give a characterization of the hardest distribution, and Abolhasani et al.~\cite{abolhassani2017beating} show that one can get a $0.73$-competitive ratio.
 Recently, this factor has been improved to the tight bound of $0.745$ by Correa et al.~\cite{correa2017posted}.
-However finding the tight bought for the general prophet secretary problem still remains the main~open~problem.
+However finding the tight bound for the general prophet secretary problem still remains the main~open~problem.